 7 Strange Things Humans Do- According to Our Dogs

 Our dogs think we’re weird.
 I mean, they definitely love us, but let’s face it; when comparing our idiosyncrasies and physicality to dogs, we have little in common.
 Sometimes, it can even lead to confusion.
+So what do dogs think of humans?
 Here are seven things we do that our pups think are strange!

 Photo by Tadeusz Lakota